corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/cordapp-custom-serializers.md

 introspected successfully but that framework.
 It is therefore important to note that the proxy class must only contain elements that the framework can reason about.

 The proxy class itself is distinct from the proxy serializer.
-The serializer must refer to the unserializable type in the `toProxy` and `fromProxy` methods.
+The serializer must refer to the un-serializable type in the `toProxy` and `fromProxy` methods.

 For example, the first thought a developer may have when implementing a proxy class is to simply *wrap* an